These are The 6 Best Underrated Towns in Hawaii

 4. Makawao

-With friendly people, an arts culture, and a penchant for cowboy themes, this town is something quite unique and special.
+This town is unique and special, with friendly people, an arts culture, and a penchant for cowboy themes.
 Brimming with the character of towns from a gone-by era, it's no wonder visitors take an immediate liking to this part of the world.

-Like many smaller towns found in the Hawaiian Islands, this town boasts a large art and creative community and has been named among the top 25 creative and art destinations in the United States.
+Like many smaller towns in the Hawaiian Islands, this town boasts an extensive art and creative community.
+It has been named among the top 25 creative and art destinations in the United States.

 Where: The Island of Maui